-- fraud in the entity and the internal control that management has established to mitigate these risks.
+- 20. Unless all of those charged with governance are involved in managing the entity,7 the auditor shall obtain an understanding of how those charged with governance exercise oversight of management's processes for identifying and responding to the risks of fraud in the entity and the controls that management has established to mitigate these risks.
 (Ref: Para.
 A19-A21) - 21.
 Unless all of those charged with governance are involved in managing the entity, the auditor shall make inquiries of those charged with governance to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity.
 These inquiries are made in part to determine whether the responses of those charged with governance corroborate or contradict the responses to the inquiries of management. - 21-1.
-If the responses to inquiries of those charged with governance, or others within the entity, are inconsistent with the responses to the inquiries of management, the auditor shall determine the implications for the audit in accordance with ISA (UK) 5007a.
+When obtaining an understanding and making inquiries of those charged with governance in accordance with paragraphs 20 and 21, the auditor shall discuss with those charged with governance the risks of fraud in the entity, including those that are specific to the entity's business sector.
+(Ref: Para.
+A20-1) - 21-2.
+If the responses to inquiries of those charged with governance, or others within the entity, are inconsistent with the responses to the inquiries of management, the auditor shall determine the implications for the audit in accordance with ISA (UK) 500^{7a}.